-In his two-and-a-half hour Archive interview, Mitch Miller (1911-2010) talks about his early musical interests in high school, where he played the oboe.
-He talks about his first professional jobs in Rochester, New York, and his move to New York City.
+In his two-and-a-half-hour interview, Mitch Miller (1911-2010) talks about his early musical interests and playing the oboe in high school.
+He talks about his first professional jobs in Rochester, NY, and his move to New York City.
 He mentions working with George Gershwin and describes the orchestration of "Rhapsody in Blue."
-He talks about joining the CBS symphony orchestra in the mid-30s, where he appeared on radio through the 1940s.
-He discusses working at Mercury Records and then Columbia Records and his nurturing of musical talent (such as Johnny Mathis,) as well as his developing of hit songs (including "I Believe").
-He talks about providing the song "Let Me Go Lover" to the CBS drama anthology series Studio One, which became an instant hit record for unknown Joan Weber.
-He briefly mentions his own hit record in "The Yellow Rose of Texas."
+He talks about joining the CBS Orchestra in the mid-1930s and appearing with them on radio through the 1940s.
+He discusses working at Mercury Records and then Columbia Records, nurturing musical talent (such as Johnny Mathis), and developing hit songs (including "I Believe").
+Miller talks about providing the song, "Let Me Go Lover" to the CBS drama anthology series Studio One, which became an instant hit record for then-unknown Joan Weber.
+He briefly mentions his own hit record, "The Yellow Rose of Texas."
 He speaks about getting his first exposure with sing-along songs on television with the special Startime: Sing Along with Mitch.
-Miller then speaks in great detail about his famed 1960s television series resulting from this special, Sing Along with Mitch.
-B-roll consists of a shot of a "Look" magazine cover, along with shots of this issue's article and internal photos.
-Karen Herman conducted the interview in New York, NY on July 24, 2004.
+Miller then speaks in great detail about his famed 1960's television series resulting from this special, Sing Along with Mitch.
+B-roll consists of a shot of a "Look" magazine cover, along with shots of the issue's article and internal photos.
+Karen Herman conducted the interview on July 24, 2004 in New York, NY.